syncfusion-content/javascript-docs/js/api/ejTreeView.md

-Allow us to use custom template in order to create TreeView.
+Allows to use custom template in order to create TreeView.